As part of World Mental Health Day, we share our small steps to lead a positive way of life to support and improve mental health and wellbeing.

 You are stronger than you look!
 Try to find out your biggest fear and work towards it, don't let fear hold you back, it's all in your mental state of mind.
 Remember your strengths can overcome that fear with regular practice in time.
 Always take your fear as a challenge and overcome it with your strengths.
 You can do this!

 It could be a small fear or negative thought.
 Take for example 'Imposter Syndrome', which essentially is the fear of being a fraud in the workplace.
 A minor in self-doubt, but in the long term, can affect your mental health and wellbeing.

-There is always a solution to every situation in most cases, in this light, strive to turn your negatives to a positive force.
+There is always a solution to every situation in most cases, in this light, strive to turn your negatives into a positive force.
 Appreciate the present, value yourself and others around you and remember you are important so start smiling today!

 If you need any help and are struggling to manage or reduce stress, there any many places you can seek help, especially if you are suffering from mental health illness.
-Mental health charities such as Anxiety UK is ideal, if you want to be able to speak with volunteers who have also had personal experience with anxiety.
+Mental health charities such as Anxiety UK is ideal if you want to be able to speak with volunteers who have also had personal experience with anxiety.
 Citizens Advice is recommended if you are looking for closed and confidential advice.